pas-csc/website/_posts/2019-10-29-walktober-bridges.md

 And it's about finding a way to get there gracefully, like the arches soaring high above the Arroyo and the sage standing tall beneath it.

 <img class="img-fluid" alt="Arroyo" src="{{ site.url }}/blog/img/bridges.jpg" />

+Watch [a recorded performance of Bridges](https://www.youtube.com/watch?v=1RgySAShbsY) by the San Fernando Valley Symphony Orchestra.

 *This is Part 4 of a series on Walktober 2019:*